Jardin des Tuileries, Paris visitors guide

 - One of these is the Jeu de Paume, an attractive building built so that Napoleon III could play 'jeu de paume', a forerunner of modern tennis.
 The building was converted into an art museum in the early 20th century and originally held the collection of impressionist paintings that is now in the Museum d'Orsay.
 It now features temporary exhibitions by modern artists.

-- More interesting to most visitors is the Museum de l'Orangerie, with its famous collection of paintings of waterlilies by Monet and also in an imposing classical style building.
+- More interesting to most visitors is the Museum de l'Orangerie, with its famous collection of paintings of waterlilies by Monet (based on the gardens at Giverny, one of the most famous French gardens) and also in an imposing classical style building.
 See Museum de l'Orangerie for details.

-Map of Jardin des Tuileries and places to visit
+Map of Jardin des Tuileries and places nearby

 Visit near Jardin des Tuileries with France This Way reviews